Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: LAM-enabled Secure Communications in LAWNs

 \subsubsection{Taxonomy of LAMs}

 Recent advances in the field of AI have driven a clear shift from narrow and task-specific models toward large-scale and general-purpose LAMs.
-These models are increasingly exhibiting cross-modal perception, contextual reasoning and generative capabilities, thereby enabling them to tackle a wide range of complex problems across various domains \cite{Jiang2025a}.
-As a central direction, LAMs have emerged as versatile foundations for integrating sensing, cognition, reasoning and decision-making.
-Based on the types of input modalities, LAMs can be broadly categorized as follows.
+These models are increasingly exhibiting cross-modal perception, contextual reasoning and generative capabilities, thereby enabling them to tackle a wide range of complex problems across various domains. {{Accordingly, LAMs have become powerful bases for generation, reasoning, and decision-making.}} Based on the types of input modalities, LAMs can be categorized as follows.

 \begin{itemize} \item \textbf{\textit{LLMs:}} LLMs are foundation models trained on large-scale text corpora to understand, generate and interact with natural language.
-Thus, they excel in instruction following, dialogue generation, summarization and knowledge retrieval.
+Thus, they excel in instruction following, summarization and knowledge retrieval.
 In principle, most LLMs are built upon the transformer architecture, which employs self-attention mechanisms to model contextual relationships between tokens across long sequences \cite{Vaswani2023}.
-This structure enables efficient parallel processing and the capture of both local syntax and global semantics.
-Consequently, LLMs can learn internal representations that encode both syntactic and semantic structures, thereby supporting language-grounded reasoning, planning, and control when integrated with other modalities.
+This structure enables efficient parallel processing and the capture of global semantics, thereby supporting language-grounded reasoning, planning, and control when integrated with other modalities.
 Building upon these capabilities, a number of powerful LLMs have been developed in recent years.
-Among them, representative models include \href{https://github.com/openai/gpt-3}{GPT-3}, \href{https://github.com/meta-llama/llama}{LLaMA 2}, and \href{https://github.com/xai-org/grok-1}{Grok 1}.
-As the field continues to evolve, some LLMs, such as \href{http://github.com/deepseek-ai/DeepSeek-R1}{DeepSeek-R1}, are further enhanced with strong reasoning capabilities.
+Among them, representative models include \href{https://github.com/openai/gpt-3}{GPT-3} and \href{https://github.com/meta-llama/llama}{LLaMA 2}.